 Don’t forget that usually, any software development process in the waterfall model follows a strict order where the design is done first.
 What follows is implementation, then testing, the installation comes next then troubleshooting for any issues.

 Lastly, the operation and maintenance of the software are approved.
 While this model seems to have everything good going on, here are some of the disadvantages that you should know;

 This allows for the development of software that has limited functionality.
-That is because many concepts that are not well thought out during designing are not considered.
+That is because many concepts that are not well thought out during design are not considered.

 Technology is shifting fast and for any organization to survive the competition, even the software being used needs to be adaptive.
-Waterfall model discourages this, and it may not mean well for the client.
-A rigid software can easily allow for weaknesses in the system because the development process does not allow for revision if it is not documented on the design stage.
-Good software is one that can be tested, and the design revised to keep out any unexpected occurrences.
+The waterfall model discourages this, and it may not mean well for the client.
+A rigid software can easily allow for weaknesses in the system because the development process does not allow for revision if it is not documented in the design stage.
+Good software can be tested, and the design revised to keep out any unexpected occurrences.

-The waterfall software development process is often recommended for short term projects.
+The waterfall software development process is often recommended for short-term projects.
 That is because of the rigid nature of the system.
-The most recognized advantages of spiral model over the waterfall are its flexibility.
+The most recognized advantages of the spiral model over the waterfall are its flexibility.

-Extended projects tend to develop new goals with time and that is why a dynamic software is perfect.
-As for short term projects, you don’t need any advanced software especially if you have a onetime definite target.
+Extended projects tend to develop new goals with time and that is why dynamic software is perfect.
+As for short-term projects, you don’t need any advanced software especially if you have a onetime definite target.